-Visiting a website which loads slowly is painful.
-You just want to quickly check a few things and in the end you spend more time waiting for the website to respond than actually looking at information on the website.
+Visiting a website that loads slowly is painful.
+You just want to quickly check a few things and in the end, you spend more time waiting for the website to respond than actually looking at information on the website.

 1. Check Site Performance using Google PageSpeed Insight

 So in order to have comparable results, you should use Google PageSpeed Insights.
 By typing in your URL there, you can make sure that the performance of the viewer (Google) is very good and more important, consistent.
-Also it will not only show you loading times, but give you a score for different aspects of the website, state possible issues with your website and help you fixing them.
+Also, it will not only show you loading times but give you a score for different aspects of the website, state possible issues with your website and help you fix them.

 2. Update Joomla and Extensions